Hi. I’m Kelly Vossberg, a postpartum doula.

 I feel so fortunate and honored to support families during such an important time in their lives.
 The postpartum period although filled with excitement and joy, may also present challenges that can overwhelm even the most prepared families.
 During this time of transition, I provide parents with nonjudgmental support and encouragement as well as practical advice and resources so they feel confident in their new roles.

 I am a lifelong resident of the Twin Cities and I love all things Minnesotan, including snow!
-Married to my childhood sweetheart for 25 years, we are the proud parents of two sons, ages 22 and 19 years old.
+Married to my childhood sweetheart for 25 years, we are the proud parents of two adult sons.
 In my free time I enjoy running, remodeling projects, rock concerts, and spending time with my family and my golden retriever at our cabin in Alexandria, Minnesota.

 Formal Education and Training